chung-leong/conradish-x/README.md

 ### Adding definition

 Select the term for which the definition is desired.
 A pop-up menu will appear underneath.
-Choose "Add definition":
+Choose **Add definition**:

 ![Annotation menu](doc/img/annotate-1.jpg)